-A parenting plan is a written agreement that sets out parenting arrangements for the child/ren.
-Such parenting plan should put the best interests of the child first.
-It is drawn up in goodwill with a shared commitment to your children and their future firmly in mind.
-A parenting plan is a written agreement between parents covering practical issues of parental responsibility.
+A parenting plan is a written agreement, between the separating parents, that sets out parenting arrangements for the child/ren.
+A parenting plan should always put the best interests of the child first.
+It is a written agreement between parents covering practical issues of parental responsibility.
+It is drawn up in goodwill with a shared commitment to your children and their future in mind.

 2. What is the legal status of a parenting plan?

 A parenting plan is not legally enforceable.
 However, it can have legal implications.

 Unless a court orders otherwise, you and your former partner can agree to change a parenting order by entering into a parenting plan.
 The Family Law Act sets out details about parenting plans in Sections 63C, 64D, 65DA and 70NBB.

 To be a valid parenting plan under the Family Law Act, the plan must be made free from any threat, duress or coercion.
 It must also be in writing and signed and dated by both parents.

 If both parents agree on arrangements, you can submit your parenting plan to the court using the court’s application for consent orders form.
 The details of your parenting plan are then built into a parenting order, giving it the same legal effect as an order made after a court hearing.

 If you cannot agree on arrangements for your children, you may need to apply to the Family Court to decide and issue a parenting order.
 In deciding parenting arrangements, the court must always consider-

 the extent to which both parents have complied with their obligations in relation to the child, which may include those set out in a parenting plan (if any).